 Then we had a new set of secretaries.
 Amatu’l-Bahá Rúḥíyyih Khánum, whom you all know.
 The Hands of the Cause in the Holy Land: there were four of them: Amatu’l-Bahá Rúḥíyyih Khánum, Amelia Collins, Leroy Ioas and Charles Mason Remey.
 Mason Remey later broke the Covenant, but the body of the Hands did not break the Covenant.
 Shoghi Effendi used this group of four Hands to convey his thoughts and his instructions to the Hands of the Cause throughout the world, and all four of them would sign the letters.
 The International Bahá’í Council was also used by Shoghi Effendi as a vehicle to convey his instructions to National Spiritual Assemblies and individual believers, especially pioneers.
 That was an appointed institution and Leroy Ioas was its Secretary-General.
 These letters would be written on paper bearing the International Bahá’í Council letterhead.
 Leroy Ioas also wrote letters on his own, not in his capacity as Secretary-General of the International Bahá’í Council, but as an assistant secretary to the Guardian.
 These were written on paper bearing Shoghi Effendi’s letterhead.
 Rúḥíyyih Khánum was the main English secretary of Shoghi Effendi.
 She herself had an assistant typist, called Ethel Revell.

 Now we come to the secretaries of the East.
 Maḥmúd Zarghání was a wonderful Bahá’í, who remained firm and constant till the very end.
 ‘Azízu’lláh Bahádur has already been mentioned.
 Núri’d-Dín Zayn died in Beirut, and, thank God, he was under the shadow of the Covenant.
-‘Alí-Asghar Qazvíní was a beautiful soul and Shoghi Effendi loved him very much.
+‘Alí-Aṣghar Qazvíní was a beautiful soul and Shoghi Effendi loved him very much.
 He was living in the basement of the house of ‘Abdu’l-Bahá in Haifa.
 He was only used for correspondence with local believers and neighbouring localities in Jordan.
 There was a community in Jordan known as ‘Adasíyyih.
 They were Bahá’ís from Yazd who had gone there in order to be farmers.
 ‘Abdu’l-Bahá had bought some land in that village and this land needed to be cultivated, so He encouraged Bahá’ís from Yazd, who knew about farming, to

 settle on this property in ‘Adasíyyih and to develop it.
-The correspondence with ‘Adasíyyih was mostly through this dear Bahá’í, ‘Alí-Asghar Qazvíní.
+The correspondence with ‘Adasíyyih was mostly through this dear Bahá’í, ‘Alí-Aṣghar Qazvíní.
 Finally, Dr Lotfu’llah Hakim was the secretary for the East on the International Bahá’í Council.
 He remained firm in the Covenant and was elected to the first Universal House of Justice.

 Q. What did the Nazis do to the Bahá’ís in Germany and Austria?
 What was their motivation for this?